Amazon Connect and Mindful integration guide

 Most of the Callback Strategy settings are not relevant to the integration, and they can be set however you would like.
 However, there is one notable exception when using the Customer First Callback Strategy.

 When using Customer First, enable Wait for live Agent.
 This will prompt agents to press a digit to accept a callback, which provides an Agent Answer event to Mindful.
+This can be done via the Agent Answer API, as well.
 The Agent Answer events assist in calculating an accurate Estimated Callback Time (ECBT).

 screenshot of the wait for live agent setting